imvicencio/MCW-Microservices-architecture/Whiteboard design session/WDS student guide - Microservices architecture.md

 1. Illustrate in more detail the Service Fabric services and components participating in a ticket order request.

-2. Describe the scalability features of this design, including any partitioning strategies that are applicable.

-3. Describe the resiliency of this use case.
+2. Describe the resiliency of this use case.
 How can you create an asynchronous ticket order request and guarantee processing?
 Are there any potential points of failure?
 How will you address those?

-4. Describe how you will enable external clients to reach stateless HTTP services exposed from the Azure load balancer.
+3. Describe how you will enable external clients to reach stateless HTTP services exposed from the Azure Load Balancer.

 *Improving DevOps workflows*

-1. How would you structure the Visual Studio solution so that developers can run, debug, and publish the entire solution but also be able to publish and upgrade individual microservices (could be one or more service grouped together)?
+1. How would you structure the Visual Studio solution so that developers can run, debug, and publish the entire solution but also be able to publish and upgrade individual microservices?

 2. Describe to the customer how they can upgrade services in situ and preserve state; handle rollback and roll forward; and service self-healing features.